lutherjr/devy2/README.md

 # devy2
-Hi, I'm David Luther, i like coding PHP
+Hi, I'm David Luther, i like coding PHP and many other Programming languages